Zero-Tang/NoirVisor/README.md

 This repository provides [additional documents](/doc/readme.md) which help new developers to join development.

 # Detection of NoirVisor
 As specified in AMD64 Architecture Programming Manual, `CPUID.EAX=1.ECX[bit 31]` indicates hypervisor presence.
 So NoirVisor will set this bit.
 For CPUID instruction, since AMD defines that function leaves 0x40000000-0x400000FF are reserved for hypervisor use, we will use them.
-Most hypervisors defines leaf 0x40000000 is used to identify hypervisor vendor.
+Most hypervisors would use leaf 0x40000000 in order to identify itself as the hypervisor vendor.
 The string constructed by register sequence EBX-ECX-EDX is used to identify vendor of hypervisor.
 For example, VMware hypervisor vendor string is `VMwareVMware`.
 In NoirVisor, hypervisor vendor string is defined as `NoirVisor ZT`.

 You may disable the detection for NoirVisor in Windows via setting up the registry. \
 Locate the registry key: `HKLM\Software\Zero-Tang\NoirVisor`.
 If this key does not exist then create it. \